 Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

-Last updated: September 2025
+Last updated: May 2026

 Every marketer has lived this moment.
 Facebook reports a 4x ROAS.
 Google Analytics shows conversions climbing.
 Your dashboard is green.
 Success feels certain.

 Then the uncomfortable realization creeps in.
 Many of those customers were already planning to buy.
 They bookmarked the site last week.
 They searched your brand name yesterday.
 The ad captured credit, but it did not create the sale.
-This is the central flaw in attribution.
-It measures correlation, not causation.
-It is very good at counting what happened and very poor at estimating what would have happened anyway.

-Industry observers estimate that a very large share of ad budgets go to conversions that would have occurred without the spend.
 The antidote is incrementality testing.
 It is not a better way to attribute.
 It is a different question entirely.
 It asks what your marketing truly caused.

-Key idea to hold on to: Attribution tells you what happened.
+Key idea to hold on to: attribution tells you what happened.
 Incrementality tells you what you caused to happen.

 An incrementality testing platform is software that answers the only question that matters for profitable growth: